A Washington man has been indicted by a Franklin County Grand Jury for

 attorney general worked to help OPERS ensure the security of its members'

-O'Dell faces up to seven and a half years in prison if convicted on all three state charges.
+O'Dell faces up to seven and a half years in prison if convicted on all

-Federal investigators are also conducting an investigation into allegations that O'Dell took more than $100,000 in social security benefits.
+that O'Dell took more than $100,000 in social security benefits.